Azamali786/interview-preparations/DSA-problem-solving/RESOURCE.md

 # String
 47. Reverse a String
+    a- python builtin

+    b- two pointers approach

+    c- backward traversal

 48. Check whether a String is Palindrome or not
+    a- reverse and compate

+    b- using two pointers

+    c- recursive approach

-49. Find Duplicate characters in a string
+49. Find Duplicate characters in a string a- using Counter from from collectons module

+    b- using sorting and traversal neighbour checks

+    c- using hashing

+    d- using default dict

-50. Why strings are immutable in Java?
+50. Why strings are immutable in python?

 51. Write a Code to check whether one string is a rotation of another
+    a- nav (rotate and check if s1=s2)

+    b- built in method (s1 = s1+s1 and check s2 in s1)

 52. Write a Program to check whether a string is a valid shuffle of two strings or not

 53. Count and Say problem
 54. Write a program to find the longest Palindrome in a string.
 [Longest palindromic Substring]
 55. Find Longest Recurring Subsequence in String